University Administrative Policies

 9.2.1.
 Employees

 Certain events in the workplace, such as corrective discipline, layoffs, harassment, and employee impairment, can trigger violence and should be handled with care.
 Violence, however, may erupt even when these events are handled appropriately and with compassion.
-The staff and faculty Ombuds/Dispute Resolution Offices can assist in resolving disputes and problems between supervisors and employees.
+The UNM Ombuds Services can assist in resolving disputes and problems between supervisors and employees.

 Supervisors need to pay attention to, and seek assistance for, signs of stress in the workplace, including organizational or job changes that affect employees, friction between employees, and hazardous working conditions.
 CARS can help employees experiencing stress and also can assist supervisors with identification and reduction of stress.